omar-mostafa81/walk-these-ways/README.md

 ## Overview <a name="overview"></a>

-This repository provides an implementation of the paper:
+This repository provides an implementation of the following paper with extended deployment to B1 and Go2 robots:

 <td style="padding:20px;width:75%;vertical-align:middle">